 The closing process starts as soon as the purchase contract is signed.

 This limbo period can feel weird.
-On the one hand, you feel like dancing for joy, but on the other hand, you’ve got a ton of stuff to get done before your lender approves your mortgage.
+Most of the time, you feel like dancing for joy!
+But then again, you have a ton of stuff to get done before your lender approves your mortgage.

-The whole process usually lasts a month (or more), and it ends on your closing day, which is a day that’s been agreed on legally between the parties involved in the mortgage and put in the purchase contract.
+The whole process usually lasts a month (or more), and it ends on your closing day.
+You know – that deadline day all parties legally agree on and put in the purchase contract.

-So now it’s a race against time.
+So, now it’s a race against time.
 You can work online or over the phone to take care of all the steps required to close on the house.
-Work with your agent and lender to arrange the:
+Work with your agent and your lender to nail down some important milestones:

-- Title search (make sure the seller has the right to sell you the house)
+- Title search: Checks the ownership records to make sure the seller has the right to sell you the house.

-- Homeowners insurance (covers fire, theft, flood or accidents after you move in)
+- Homeowners insurance: Usually required before you buy – it covers fire, theft, flood or accidents after you move in.

-Once your loan has been approved, your lender will send you the Closing Disclosure that tells you exactly what you’ll owe in closing costs and what your monthly mortgage payments will be.
+If everything checks out, and your mortgage application is approved, your lender will send you the Closing Disclosure that tells you exactly what you’ll owe in closing costs and what your monthly mortgage payments will be.

 But, you can still close remotely.

 Remote closings were a thing before the pandemic, and now with the expanded use of online meeting platforms like Zoom and expanded use of e-signing documents, they’re even more common.